 Life is a little easy and relaxed when you have ready to go sauces or marinades backed up in the fridge.
 We normally have a few different ones, which always come to rescue when we want a meal packed with tons of flavor.

 A good sauce, dressing or marinade can bring life to plain meat, add a bit of funk to that fish or jazz up some vegetables quickly and easily.

 And when you need a little spice in your life, jerk is the one that often occupies my mind.
 Typically jerk is associated with chicken, but there are so many ways you can bring that jerk taste to life.

 What is Jerk?

-Jerk is a Jamaican style of cooking.
+Jerk is a style of cooking in Jamaican Cuisine.
 This rustic, traditional home cooking method, with it’s unique seasoning, is the Caribbean way to barbecue.